sara1594/Data_Analyst_Portfolio/My_Projects/Annual Wage Comparison U.S. vs Japan/README.md

+### Project 2.
+Missing Persons and Racial Disparity in Media

 By comparing the occupational data between Japan and U.S., I'd like to find the answers for my questions;
 - Do educational background affect earnings?
 If yes, how?
 - Do the wages on the same professions differ between two countries?
 If yes, how?